 The Chinese are loose in the fantasy metal universe.
 Or are they?
-And how does this all fit into a viking fighting longship, dragon head and all?
+And how does this all fit into a Viking fighting longship, dragon head and all?

-Well, first, Stormtide sail dangerously close to Amon Amarth and mix this with an almost Amaranthe-esque use of keyboards and synthesizers.
-Stir well, add some Chinese sounding keyboard strokes to your metal and growl the hell out of it.
-To make it complete, put the cherry on the cake by giving some of that stuff a folksy twist and you could about explain the extent of the offering before us.
+Well, first, Stormtide sail dangerously close to Amon Amarth and Whispered.
+Then, mix this with an almost Amaranthe-esque use of keyboards and synthesizers.
+Stir well, add some oriental sounding keyboard strokes to your metal, and growl the hell out of it.
+To make it complete, equip some of that stuff with a folksy twist.
+And you could about explain the extent of the offering before us.

 To the contrary, this band of six serves their mead with music made by real people.
 As in real instruments being played.
-And to top it, their effort is more on the serious side, not trying to win fans with tricks way down the silly road.
+And to top it, their effort is more on the serious side, not trying to win fans with tricks way down silly road.
 A strategy that folks like Gloryhammer have come to fame and success with (and I love these guys for what they are).
 Even if Stormtide also use fake armor and swords for their live shows.
 But hey, goes with the territory, doesn’t it?
 They shalt be forgiven.

 Wrath of the Empire will make you pause, though!

 And they do that with their carefully crafted soundscape, oriental keyboards and all.
 But I would have liked a crisper, more powerful and for sure more refined tune.
 Growls better crafted, meatier riffs and a few more solos woven into the magic fabric of theirs.

-Now, don’t get me wrong: The other tracks are by no means bad, but mostly suffer from the aforementioned woes and this is a pity.
+Now, don’t get me wrong.
+The other tracks are by no means bad, but mostly suffer from the aforementioned woes, and this is a pity.
 I like the skillful use of epic moments throughout the album.
 Which is refreshing, if you compare this to other bands, who like to wield the epic theme on ye like a fucking warhammer.

-Towards the end you will find a couple of pearls that really outshine anything present on the first half.
+Towards the end, you will find a couple of pearls that really outshine anything present on the first half.
 Let me just mention A Heroes Legacy, The Green Duck (last track) and for sure Ride to Ruin.
 I liked the folksy flavor of the latter and the complex, skillfully implemented structure of instruments and sounds.
 Even if the implied fist pumping towards the end kind of takes away from some of its allure.

 Stormtide indeed delivers a goodly portion of wrath to its fans.
-The band produced a laudable début album.
+The band produced a creditable debut album.
 Wrath of an Empire will have no problem to stand on its own in this decidedly embattled genre.

 Having said that and looking at the talent before us, I am equally sure they will succeed in their conquest of the Northern Hemisphere.
 And send their magical armies across oceans and lands to strike fear into the hearts of their brethren of the North.